 Mr. Sauder is the Chairman of Hardwoods Distribution Inc., a distributor of wood products, and Chairman of Metrie Canada Ltd. (formerly Sauder Industries Limited), a manufacturer and distributor of building products.
 He is a member of the World Presidents Organization, a member of Board of Trustees of the Vancouver Police Foundation and a member of the Faculty Advisory Board at the Sauder School of Business at the University of British Columbia.

-Chair of the Audit Committee and Member of the Corporate Governance & Nominating Committee.
+Chair of the Audit Committee and Member of the Management Resources & Compensation Committee.

 Mr. Whitehead is a corporate director.
-From 2008 to 2016 Mr. Whitehead was Board Chair and from 2000 to 2008, he was the President and Chief Executive Officer of Finning International Inc. Prior to joining Finning, Mr. Whitehead held a number of senior executive positions with Fletcher Challenge Canada, including President and Chief Executive Officer, Senior Vice President and Chief Operating Officer and Vice President of the Crown Packaging Division.
-Mr. Whitehead is currently the director of Finning and a director of both Belkorp Industries Inc. and Kal Tire.
+From 2008 to 2016 Mr. Whitehead was Board Chair and from 2000 to 2008, he was the President and Chief Executive Officer of Finning International Inc. (TSX: FTT).
+Prior to joining Finning, Mr. Whitehead held a number of senior executive positions with Fletcher Challenge Canada, including President and Chief Executive Officer, Senior Vice President and Chief Operating Officer and Vice President of the Crown Packaging Division.
+Mr. Whitehead is a director of Finning, Belkorp Industries Inc. and Kal Tire.
 Previously, he served as director of Inmet Mining Corporation, Ballard Power Systems Inc., Terasen Inc., Fletcher Challenge Canada, Finlay Forest Industries and Timberwest Forest Limited.
-Mr. Whitehead holds a Bachelor of Applied Science (Engineering) from the University of British Columbia and a Master of Business Administration from the University of Western Ontario.
+Mr. Whitehead holds a Bachelor of Applied Sciences degree (Civil Engineering) from the University of British Columbia and a Master of Business Administration from the University of Western Ontario.